A Rare Kidney Disease Called Alport Syndrome

 Treating Alport syndrome

-People suffering from Alport syndrome can be treated with medicines for high blood pressure and with angiosten-converting enzyme inhibitors to neutralize proteinuria.
-This however, cannot be applied to children suffering from this disease.
+People suffering from Alport syndrome can be treated with medicines given for high blood pressure and with angiosten-converting enzyme inhibitors to neutralize proteinuria.
+This however, cannot be applied to children suffering from the disease.